Beautiful Adelaide is the capital of South Australia, and somewhere that’s not necessarily top of everyone’s Australia itinerary.

 There are fantastic examples of colonial architecture and the requisite ghost stories that go along with older buildings.
 If you want to get your spooky on there are plenty of ghost walks – and most go during the day so as not to be too creepy!

 You can visit the One and All which is a training ship where you can try sailing on day tours, or maybe a multiday voyage is what you’re looking for!?

 The Maritime Museum is a staple for Port Adelaide, because … well… PORT Adelaide .
 The history in this section of town is understandably nautical, but the level of research and quality of exhibitions is phenomenal.
 It isn’t free to get into the Maritime Museum in Port Adelaide but they do offer concession and a family option.

 There are many self-guided walks available for free, including heritage-themed walks and dolphin spotting!

 Dolphin Spotting Note: The dolphins have always lived in the port river, and are wild.
 While your chances to see them are better if you take a boat cruise you absolutely don’t have to pay anyone for a good chance at seeing them leap about!

 After lunch you can jump back on the train for 20 minutes and head to Semaphore beach.
 This is one of the quieter beaches in Adelaide, partly due to the fact that it’s further out from the city centre than the more popular ones.
 There are tonnes of things to do at Semaphore beach and the main are regularly hosts festivals and fairs.

 General travel tips for Adelaide

-- Check out the transport website to figure out which card is best for you, as the paper on board
+- Check out the transport website to determine which card is best for you, as the paper-on-board

 tickets are more expensive.
 The website is called Adelaide Metro, despite Adelaide not actually having a metro – just buses and trams.
 The main trains run north of Adelaide and are often not covered by the cards.